 In 2004 I opened my private practice in beautiful Eagle River, above the iconic Sleepy Dog Cafe and resided there for a good 8 years.

-When I’m not working or micromanaging my young adults and husband I love to travel, take photographs, decorate, play with paper, shop (a lot), ski (when my back cooperates), hang out with my friends and family, and travel some more.
+When I’m not working, my husband and I love Oregon basketball all and visiting our kids, I love to travel, take photographs, decorate, do yoga, play with paper, shop, ski, hang out with my friends and family, and again… travel as much as humanly possible!

 I am an Alaska Licensed Marriage and Family Therapist (#226)